KIMA-TV: History

 Filmways agreed to purchase Cascade Broadcasting for $3 million in 1968; the sale was approved the following year.
-Cascade's previous owners retained the company's radio stations, which by this point also included the construction permit for KIMA-FM (107.3 FM, now KFFM), under the name Yakima Valley Communications.
+Cascade's previous owners retained the company's radio stations, which by this point also included the construction permit for KIMA-FM 107.3 (now KFFM), under the name Yakima Valley Communications.
 Filmways sold KIMA-TV, KEPR-TV, and KLEW-TV to NWG Broadcasting for $1 million in 1972.
 Retlaw Enterprises acquired the NWG stations for $17 million in 1986; the stations were operated as part of the Retlaw Broadcasting division.
-Fisher Communications purchased the Retlaw owned stations in 1999.
+Fisher Communications purchased the Retlaw stations in 1999.

 On March 31, 2009, KIMA launched a digital subchannel affiliated with The CW to fill the void left by KCWK (channel 9) going dark at the end of May 2008 due to the Pappas Telecasting bankruptcy.
 The new channel took KCWK's former Channel 9 position on local cable systems and carries the CW Plus schedule.

 On April 11, 2013, Fisher announced that it would sell its properties, including KIMA-TV, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

+On February 1, 2026, Sinclair and Rincon Broadcasting Group, owner of then-Fox affiliates KCYU-LD and KFFX-TV, entered into joint sales, management and shared services agreements allowing Rincon to provide sales, programming, and other services to KIMA and KEPR.
+In March 2026, Rincon president Todd Parkin filed to transfer Rincon Broadcasting to Community News Media, an affiliate of Standard General.